fastly/compute-js-esi/README.md

 declaration.

 If you'd like to use a different identifier than `'esi'`, provide it as the `esiPrefix` value to the constructor of `EsiTransformStream`.
-This may be useful if you are using multiple this library in conjunction with another library that uses the `esi` prefix for its own use.
+This may be useful if you are using this library in conjunction with another library that uses the `esi` prefix for its own use.

-For example, if you set up your transform stream like this:
+For example, you may set up your transform stream like this:
 ```javascript
 const esiTransformStream = new EsiTransformStream(url, headers, {
   esiPrefix: 'my-esi'